Vijaylande14/Fake-Product-Detection-In-Python/README.md

 ## 💡 Key Idea

-- Detect fake reviews using machine learning
+- Detect fake products by analyzing their descriptions using Natural Language Processing (NLP).

+- Identify suspicious patterns like spammy words, unnatural sentences, and low-quality text.

+- Predict whether a product is genuine or fake based on the description content.

+- Allow users to enter a product URL to automatically fetch and analyze the product description.

+- Use machine learning algorithms (Logistic Regression, SVM, Random Forest) for classification.

 ## 🧠 Technologies Used